Learning Objectives #

 - Shortest Job First (SJF)

-To complete this lab, you must implement comparator functions and scheduler functions defined in
+To complete this lab, you must implement the six comparator functions and eight scheduler functions (and one optional one) defined in

 To help you finish this lab efficiently, we recommend you to follow these steps:

 - Understand when your function will be called.

 - Try to write pseudocode for each comparator first and see what kind of information you will need.
 For example, you probably need the arrival time of each job so you can implement FCFS by setting priority according to time.

 job_infoyou need for step 2.

 - Go back and complete your comparator functions.

 The second part of the lab is to set up scheduler itself and manage incoming jobs and completed jobs.
 Now you should implement those functions related to the CPU (like